 Affiliations to the Field

-For this research project to be consumable and relevant to my field of orchestral playing, it was essential to have a broad perspective.
-Having spent 15 years as principal clarinet in two of the most prominent Norwegian orchestras and performing regularly as guest principal clarinetist with various orchestras across the Nordic countries, Europe, Asia, and Australia, this research project was the culmination of my oeuvre, aiming to make a significant contribution to my field.
+For this research project to be relevant to my field of orchestral playing, it was essential to have a broad perspective.
+Having spent 15 years as principal clarinet in two of the most prominent Norwegian orchestras and performing regularly as guest principal clarinetist with various orchestras across the Nordic countries, Europe, Asia, and Australia, this research project was the culmination of my oeuvre, aiming to make a significant contribution to the field.

 The research project was also firmly rooted within the academic environment at the Grieg Academy.
-As well as being part of the GAFFI research group for performance and interpretation, I have collaborated with many of the faculty at the Grieg Academy (Hans Knut Sveen (former associate professor of cembalo), Torleif Torgersen (professor of piano), Hilde Haraldsen Sveen (professor of song)) in addition to my fellow researchers (Diana Galakhova (fortepiano) and Sergej Tchirkov (accordion)).
-This was through a series of six concert collaborations (one every semester) throughout the project, exploring different repertoire starting in the baroque period, leading to the music from our time.
-The clarinet class, which I have been teaching since 2012, has also been a part of, using many of my findings in practical pedagogical implementations.
+In addition to being part of the GAFFI research group for performance and interpretation, I have collaborated with many faculty members at the Grieg Academy.
+Hans Knut Sveen (former associate professor of cembalo), Torleif Torgersen (professor of piano), and Hilde Haraldsen Sveen (professor of song), in addition to fellow researchers Diana Galakhova (fortepiano) and Sergej Tchirkov (accordion), have collaborated in rehearsals and concerts.
+A series of six concert collaborations (one every semester) throughout the project explored different repertoires from the baroque period, leading to our time's music.
+Working closely with the other faculty and research fellows informed my practice and generated the artistic results.
+Being part of the research community at the Grieg Academy also gave insight into my colleagues’ projects and shaped my project's design.

-For the project to have an international perspective, I began with my current network at the time, partnering with key music institutions in the Nordic capitals, North America, and Asia.
-This was to present and collect feedback from leading professional environments worldwide.
-For the second year and onward, it was essential to venture outside my sphere of connections to broaden the project and get differing views.
+For the project to have an international perspective, it was vital to present and get feedback from leading professional environments worldwide.
+I began with my current network at the time, partnering with key music institutions in the Nordic capitals, North America, and Asia.
+For the second year and onward, it was essential to venture outside my sphere of connections to broaden the project for differing views.
 This involved venturing to Australia, South America, and Africa, bringing the project to six continents.
-The project has been presented at 47 leading institutions listed below in chronological order:
+Having presented across all these countries and continents has given the project immense feedback and validated the topic of affordances’ influence on phrasing.
+It has been formidable to connect with the global field of clarinet performance and discuss phrasing with professors and students with vastly varied backgrounds.
+The commonality of music and phrasing has been shown to be quite universal across languages and cultures, demonstrating the significance of artistic research.

 2022